-The Koebner phenomenon is an aspect of psoriasis that’s well-known but not completely understood.
-It describes the formation of psoriatic skin lesions on parts of the body that aren’t typically where a person with psoriasis experiences lesions.
+The Koebner phenomenon describes the formation of skin lesions on parts of the body where a person doesn’t typically experience lesions.
 This is also known as an isomorphic response.

-The condition is named after the dermatologist Heinrich Koebner.
-He was the first to observe this condition in the 19th century.
+The Koebner phenomenon is named after the dermatologist Heinrich Koebner, who was the first to observe this condition in the 19th century.

 - lower back

-Scientists have also identified a condition in which surface skin injuries or trauma trigger more profound responses than lesions.
-In some cases, skin damage can lead to psoriatic arthritis.
+Scientists have also identified a condition in which superficial skin injuries or trauma trigger more profound responses than lesions.
+In some cases, skin damage can lead to psoriatic arthritis (PsA).

-Unlike osteoarthritis, which results from wear and tear on the joints, psoriatic arthritis is an autoimmune disease.
-Healthy tissue in the joints of people with psoriasis is attacked by an overactive immune system.
+Unlike osteoarthritis, which results from wear and tear on the joints, PsA is an autoimmune disease.
+In people with psoriasis, an overactive immune system attacks healthy tissue in the joints.
 This can result in pain, stiffness, and inflammation in the affected joint.

-The development of the psoriatic arthritis following surface injury is sometimes referred to as deep Koebner phenomenon.
+The development of PsA following surface injury is sometimes referred to as deep Koebner phenomenon.

-The symptoms of Koebner phenomenon are treated the same way as psoriasis and psoriatic arthritis are treated.
-Skin lesions may be treated with topical medications, ultraviolet light therapy, or oral medications.
-You should also consult a dermatologist who specializes in treating psoriasis.
+The symptoms of the Koebner phenomenon are treated in the same way that psoriasis and PsA are treated.
+If you experience symptoms, you should consult a dermatologist who specializes in treating psoriasis.

-Psoriatic arthritis is usually treated with a combination of medications.
-Mild cases may be treated with nonsteroidal anti-inflammatory drugs (NSAIDs).
-If you have a more serious case, you may need drugs that suppress the immune system.
+PsA is usually treated with a combination of medications.
+Mild cases may only require nonsteroidal anti-inflammatory drugs (NSAIDs).
+If you have a more serious case, you might need drugs that suppress the immune system.

-You may also need steroid injections directly into the affected joint to reduce inflammation and other symptoms.
+Your dermatologist could suggest steroid injections be made directly into the affected joint, which will reduce inflammation and other symptoms.
 If the damage has been too great, you may need a joint replacement.

-If you notice scaly patches of skin, you should have them diagnosed by a dermatologist.
-There are several other conditions that leave dry patches of skin, such as eczema or seborrhea.
+If you notice scaly patches of skin, have them diagnosed by a dermatologist.
+There are several conditions that leave dry patches of skin, such as eczema and seborrheic dermatitis.
 Getting a confirmed diagnosis will help make sure you get the best treatment.

-If you know you have psoriasis, talk with your doctor about Koebner phenomenon and what you can do to help minimize your odds of experiencing it.
+If you already know you have psoriasis, talk with your dermatologist about the Koebner phenomenon and what you can do to help minimize your odds of experiencing it.
 The advice may be as simple as treating your existing psoriasis to the best of your ability and protecting your skin in every way possible.

-Be sure to pay attention to skin that comes in contact with your waistband or bra or other clothing that might irritate the skin.
-The earlier you can spot the signs, the earlier it can be treated and the sooner you can find relief.
+Be sure to pay attention to skin that comes in contact with your waistband or bra or other clothing that might irritate it.
+The earlier you can spot the symptoms, the earlier it can be treated, and the sooner you can find relief.

-There’s no way to predict who will develop this condition, but having psoriasis is the key risk factor.
-In general, people with psoriasis are advised to take care of their skin with greater urgency than the general public.
-Taking care of your skin means the following:
+There’s no way to predict who will develop this condition, but having psoriasis is a key risk factor.
+In general, people with psoriasis are advised to take greater care of their skin than the general public.
+Taking care of your skin means following the advice below:

 - Use a moisturizer and a humidifier if you live in an area with especially low humidity.